ZSpace (company)

 zSpace does not require the use of a head-mounted display.
 Users experience 3D content through a 3D computer screen, aided by head-tracking technology and a stylus.
 The hardware switches between the left and right images through a circularly polarized light that enters the eye.
-In some models, eyewear contains small reflective tabs that the computer uses to track where users are looking.
-Other models are equipped with head tracking technology and do not require any glasses or eyewear.
+In legacy models, eyewear contains small reflective tabs that the computer uses to track where users are looking.
+New models are equipped with head tracking technology and do not require any glasses or eyewear.